QUESTIONS AND ANSWERS ABOUT MOUNTAIN VIEW'S GT PROGRAM

 - All teachers could have identified GT students in their classrooms.
 Therefore, the classroom teacher is your primary contact.
 Each teacher is responsible for providing differentiated instruction to their GT students.

-- The GT students in third grade work with Molly Gibney, one of our GT Coordinators, through a push-in/pull-out model.
-This means that Molly works with these students on a regular basis either in their homeroom classroom or in Room N, depending upon the project or learning target that they are addressing at the time.
-The goal is to develop stronger critical thinking skills in our 3rd grade GT students by engaging in project based learning opportunities, learning how to develop a growth mindset, and focusing on goal setting, writing and reflection.
+- The GT students in third through fifth grades work with Molly Gibney, one of our GT Coordinators, through a push-in/pull-out model.
+This means that Molly works with these students on a regular basis either in their homeroom classroom or in Room K, depending upon the project or learning target that they are addressing at the time.
+The goal is to develop stronger critical thinking skills in our GT students by engaging in project based learning opportunities, learning how to develop a growth mindset, and focusing on goal setting, writing and reflection.
 The pull-out/push-in sessions occur during literacy, so we also focus on strengthening vocabulary and literacy skills.

 - Marsha Montano, our school social worker, meets with GT students that require emotional support.
 She offers small-group counseling for these students.